Lujeni/mongoop/README.rst

 What is Mongoop ?
 =================
 Monitor and locate long running operations on MongoDB and automatically trigger specific actions for alerting and performance analysis.
+Some fancy checks are available also.

 Is it ready ?
 =============